NetworkwithJosh/IT-Project/Powershell/Powershell-Absolute-Fundamental.md

 - If the user does not exist, create them.
 `if (-not (Get-ADOrganizationalUnit -Filter "DistinguishedName -eq '$houseOU'")) {     New-ADOrganizationalUnit -Name $House -Path $baseOU }`
 ![Screenshot](images/Powershell15.jpg)
+- **If** checks conditions.

+- `-not` means "if this does not exist."

+- Here: Create the OU only if it doesn’t exist.
+---
+##  String Operations